Average number of students offered a place per year

-The Harris, Jarvis, Saunders, and Sefton Scholarships are among the most valuable Law Scholarships offered by any Cambridge College, being each of up to £3,000 in value.
+The Harris, Jarvis, Saunders, and Seton Scholarships are among the most valuable Law Scholarships offered by any Cambridge College, being each of up to £3,000 in value.

 There are also various funds available for Law students to assist with the purchase of textbooks and to provide financial support.
 The College is especially grateful to Skadden for providing financial support for book grants.